elesto-dao/elesto/docs/Reference/architecture/CONTRIBUTING.md

 ## Installation

-Cosmos Cash diagrams are based on PlantUML.
+Elesto diagrams are based on PlantUML.

 PlantUML can be installed on your local system through your platforms' package manager: